 Google has been demonstrating signs of pressing searchers toward hyper-local.
-Back in 2016, Barry Schwartz announced a noticeable lowering in the amount of pages offered for Google Maps search results, indicating an attempt to thin the results down to a smaller geographic area.
+Back in 2016, Barry Schwartz announced a noticeable lowering in the number of pages offered for Google Maps search results, indicating an attempt to thin the results down to a smaller geographic area, such as Palm Springs.
 Google wants to better serve users by individualizing their results based upon their precise location.

 More from SearchEngineLand.com